inseven/incontext/README.md

   - [ ] STL
   - [ ] Audio
 - [ ] Add a --Werror flag
-- [ ] Consider using SQLite.swift custom type support (https://github.com/stephencelis/SQLite.swift/blob/master/Documentation/Index.md#custom-types)
 - [ ] Import image dates
 - [ ] Video documents aren't being loaded correctly
 - [ ] Figure out how to do per-item templates (inline templates)?
-- [ ] Better error reporting for incorrect types
 - [ ] Consider making thumbnail an explicit property on document types and moving user metadata into a substructure
+- [ ] Port legacy InContext 2 tests